Retailers Ask President to End West Coast Port Strike

 Mr. O’Connell who said $1 billion worth of cargo comes through the ports on a daily basis, told Southern California Public Radio, "Clearly the billion dollars or so of cargo that would have moved through the port had it been open is not going be dumped into the harbor."

-Should the federal government step in and force workers at the Ports of Long Beach and Los Angeles to go back to work?
+Should the federal government step in now and force workers at the Ports of Long Beach and Los Angeles to go back to work?
+Do you support or oppose the union’s option of striking if it is unable to reach an agreement with management after the holiday season is over?